IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </igx-date-range-picker>
 ```

 The same configuration can be used when setting two separate inputs.
-Note that in those case validation also is applied for both inputs.
+Note that in this case, validation is also applied for both inputs.

 ```html
 <igx-date-range-picker [(ngModel)]="range" required>